kretzsch/MGRoguelike/README.md

 - Interactive music using FMOD for seamless transitions and dynamic audio.
 - Object pooling based on loadout through scriptableobjects.
 - New unity Inputsystem with different action maps for each genre.
+- Easily expandable due to decoupling of code (check backlog for future additions)

 ## Screenshots
 ![Main Menu](Assets/Sprites/mainmenugif.gif)